 What’s cooler than fighting with a blade in each hand?
 Fighting with a psychic blade in each hand.

-The Soulknife has a pool of Psionic Energy dice that can be expended to use psionic abilities.
+The Soulknife 5e has a pool of Psionic Energy dice that can be expended to use psionic abilities.
 They have a pool of these equal to twice their proficiency bonus to spend every long rest, though once per long rest they can also use a bonus action to recoup a single die.
-These start as D6, but increase in size as they level up.
+These start as d6 but increase in size as they level up.

 Psi-Bolstered Knack allows them to add the result of a Psionic Energy die to the result of a failed check with a skill or tool they are proficient in, only expending the die if they pass the roll.
-This makes them very dependable in their specialised skill domain.
+This makes them very dependable in their specialized skill domain.

 Psychic Whispers lets them create a telepathic link with a number of creatures equal to their proficiency bonus, that they can see, for a number of hours equal to the roll of one Psionic Energy die.
 The first Psychic Whispers per long rest is free, too, so they can set up the link before setting off on any solo stealthing.

-Capitalise on this by choosing Expertise in Athletics to help maneuver into a vantage point, or a class like the Tabaxi or Aarakocra with special movement speeds, and load points into Wisdom for Perception checks to ensure you don’t miss a thing.
+Capitalize on this by choosing Expertise in Athletics to help maneuver into a vantage point, or a class like the Tabaxi or Aarakocra with special movement speeds, and load points into Wisdom for Perception checks to ensure you don’t miss a thing.

 The title power of the Soulknife is its Psychic Blades, which allow them to manifest a psychic blade in one or both of their hands whenever they take the attack action: these are finesse melee weapons that can be thrown up to 60 feet- the first deals d6 psychic damage, while the second deals d4.

 At first sight, these blades might seem underwhelming; they’re basically a shortsword and dagger.
 But a Soulknife can never be disarmed, never has to draw or drop a weapon, and always has their hands free at any time other than when they’re attacking.
-Compensating for the fact the blades can’t be replaced with +1 or better magical weapons, at 9th level the Soul Blades ability allows the Soulknife to expend Psionic Energy dice to bolster the attack roll on a missed attack, or teleport to a spot that they target with the knife.
+Compensating for the fact the blades can’t be replaced with +1 or better magical weapons, at ninth level the Soul Blades ability allows the Soulknife to expend Psionic Energy dice to bolster the attack roll on a missed attack, or teleport to a spot that they target with the knife.

 The Soulknife is first to the draw in any combat that starts with weapons sheathed, and will always pass muster when patted down by a bodyguard.
 Just remember that they aren’t actually armed, except when they’re attacking, so they can’t gain the +1AC bonus from the Dual Wielder feat.